 When diesel prices double, that cost is embedded at every single stage of that chain.
 Each business passes on their cost increase.
 The effect doesn't add — it compounds.
 A 100% rise in diesel does not produce a 5% rise in grocery prices.
 It ripples through four, five, six layers of logistics and lands on your receipt as something much larger.

 This is perhaps the most audacious piece of the operation.
-The central bank raised interest rates — aggressively, repeatedly — to fight inflation.
+The RBA raised interest rates — aggressively, repeatedly — to fight inflation.
 The theory: reduce demand, cool the economy, prices fall.

-The problem: the inflation wasn't caused by excess demand.
-It was caused by supply chain collapse, fuel cost explosions, and corporate margin expansion.
+The problem: the inflation was caused by supply chain collapse, fuel cost explosions, and corporate margin expansion.
 You cannot reduce the price of diesel by making mortgages more expensive.
 You cannot fix a broken supply chain by raising the cash rate.
 These are completely unrelated mechanisms.

 | Intended Effect | Actual Effect | Who Benefited |